ecurry15/Enterprise-Identity-Access-Management-Lab-Microsoft-Entra/README.md

 ## PIM Executed Scenarios

+### Scenario 1
-1. Itern Lebron James has been hired as a full-time marketing employee.
+Intern Lebron James has been hired as a full-time marketing employee.
 The employee needs to be moved from the Interns security group to the Marketing security group.
 IAMAdmin activates their eligible PIM membership to the UserAdmins group.
 With their new temporary role permissions, they change Lebron James's department attribute to Marketing, which moves the user to the Marketing group.

 #### Before PIM is Activated
 -IAMAdmin cannot view user properties.